Coleen A. McNamara

 Primary AppointmentEdward W. and Betty Knight Scripps Professor of Internal Medicine, Medicine: Cardiovascular Medicine

 - Fellowship, Cardiovascular Medicine, University of Virginia

 Atherosclerosis, Obesity, Diabetes

-A variety of immune cells influence the development of atherosclerosis, including macrophages, T cells and B cells.
-While the role of B lymphocytes in atherosclerosis is understudied, they are generally thought to play a protective role.
-Using animal models, our lab has demonstrated that Id3 regulates the homing of B cells to the vasculature and that the loss of Id3 results in increased plaque formation.
-In ongoing research, we are utilizing different molecular imaging modalities to further explore and quantify the trafficking of radio-labeled cells to the vessel wall using intravital confocal microscopy, microSPECT/CT, and real-time imaging of cellular trafficking using a gamma camera.
-In addition, we hope to further elucidate the mechanism by which Id3 affects the function of these cells in disease.
+Our lab has recently identified the transcription factor Id3 as a major regulator of atherosclerosis and obesity.
+We have discovered that Id3 regulates the homing of B cells to the vasculature and that the loss of Id3 results in increased plaque formation.
+In ongoing research, we are utilizing different molecular imaging modalities to further explore and quantify the trafficking of B cells to the vessel wall and pursuing molecular strategies to further elucidate the mechanism by which Id3 affects the function of B cells in atherosclerosis.

-Studies from our lab have shown an important role for Id3 in the regulation of visceral adiposity in the mouse model.
-We have also demonstrated the role of Id3 in the transcriptional regulation of adiponectin (an anti-inflammatory cytokine produced by adipocytes).
-Further studies are underway to investigate the role of Id3 in the proliferation and differentiation of adipocytes and the role of Id3 in adipocyte function.
+In addition, studies from our lab have shown an important role for Id3 in the regulation of visceral adiposity.
+We have demonstrated the role of Id3 in the transcriptional regulation of adiponectin (an anti-inflammatory cytokine produced by adipocytes).
+Further studies are underway to investigate the mechanisms whereby Id3 deletion protects from high fat diet-induced obesity and glucose intolerance.